bharathkedari/https-github.com-a3cipher-CEH/definitions/definitions_L.md

 - [https://en.wikipedia.org/wiki/Lawful_interception](https://en.wikipedia.org/wiki/Lawful_interception)

 ## Lightweight Directory Access Protocol
-The Lightweight Directory Access Protocol (LDAP /ˈɛldæp/) is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.[1]
+The Lightweight Directory Access Protocol is an open, vendor-neutral, industry standard application protocol for accessing and maintaining distributed directory information services over an Internet Protocol (IP) network.
 Directory services play an important role in developing intranet and Internet applications by allowing the sharing of information about users, systems, networks, services, and applications throughout the network.

+A client starts an LDAP session by connecting to an LDAP server, called a Directory System Agent (DSA), by default on TCP and UDP port 389, or on port 636 for LDAPS (LDAP over TLS/SSL).

 Links
 - [https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol](https://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol)